Iraqi invasion of Kuwait: Iraq–United States correspondence

-According to Richard E. Rubenstein, Glaspie was later asked by British journalists why she had said that, her response was "we didn't think he would go that far" meaning invade and annex the whole country.
+According to Richard E. Rubenstein, when Glaspie was later asked by British journalists why she had said that, her response was "we didn't think he would go that far" meaning invade and annex the whole country.
 Although no follow-up question was asked, it can be inferred that what the U.S. government thought in July 1990 was that Saddam Hussein was only interested in pressuring Kuwait into debt forgiveness and to lower oil production.

 In addition, only a few days before the invasion, the Assistant Secretary of State, John Hubert Kelly, told the U.S. House of Representatives in a public hearing that the United States had no treaty obligations to defend Kuwait.
 When asked how the U.S. would react if Iraq crossed the border into Kuwait, Kelly answered that it "is a hypothetical or a contingency, the kind of which I can't get into.
 Suffice it to say we would be concerned, but I cannot get into the realm of 'what if' answers."

 However, Saddam's foreign minister Tariq Aziz later told PBS Frontline in 1996 that the Iraqi leadership was under "no illusion" about America's likely response to the Iraqi invasion: "She [Glaspie] didn't tell us anything strange.
 She didn't tell us in the sense that we concluded that the Americans will not retaliate.
 That was nonsense you see.
 It was nonsense to think that the Americans would not attack us."
 And in a second 2000 interview with the same television program, Aziz said:There were no mixed signals.
 We should not forget that the whole period before August 2 witnessed a negative American policy towards Iraq.
 So it would be quite foolish to think that, if we go to Kuwait, then America would like that.
 Because the American tendency ... was to untie Iraq.
 So how could we imagine that such a step was going to be appreciated by the Americans?
 It looks foolish, you see, this is fiction.
 About the meeting with April Glaspie—it was a routine meeting...She didn't say anything extraordinary beyond what any professional diplomat would say without previous instructions from his government...what she said were routine, classical comments on what the president was asking her to convey to President Bush.
 He wanted her to carry a message to George Bush—not to receive a message through her from Washington.